Revocable Living Trust

 A. Settlor, desiring to provide for the management and disposition of property during life and after death, hereby establishes this Revocable Living Trust (the “Trust”).

-B. This Trust is governed by the Alaska Uniform Trust Code, AS 13.36 et seq., and other applicable Alaska law (collectively, the “Act”).
+B. This Trust is governed by the Alaska Trust Administration Act, AS 13.36 et seq., and other applicable Alaska law (collectively, the “Act”).
+(Note: Alaska has not adopted the Uniform Trust Code; AS 13.36 derives from Article VII of the Uniform Probate Code.)

 C. Trustee accepts the duties and obligations set forth herein and agrees to administer the Trust Estate for the benefit of the Beneficiaries. -